Unity-Technologies/HuaweiServiceSample/Documentation/apm.md

 3. Choose ‘Quality -> Performance’ Management to enter the ‘Application Performance Management’ page.
 4. Click ‘Experience Analysis -> Game Scene Analysis’ to enter the game scene analysis page.

+For more details, please refer to the appendix of this document.

 ### Setting up a scene
 1. Open a scene: